MTnani/MTnani/README.md

+# Hi there, I'm Moez 👋

 - 👋 Hi, I’m Moez Tnani @MTnani
+-
 - 👀 I’m interested in Software Testing

 - 🌱 "Pretty good testing is easy to do (that’s partly why some people like to say ‘testing is dead’– they think testing isn’t needed as a special focus because they note that anyone can find at least some bugs some of the time).
 Excellent testing is quite hard to do.” — James Bach

+- 🥅 I’m currently learning everything

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with other content creators

 - 📫 How to reach me ...

 <!---